Use targeted research to drive measurable cultural change

 - Key considerations and data segmentation

-- Synthesis of existing research/monitoring data on your key themes, including evidence reviews
+- Synthesizing existing research/monitoring data on your key themes

-- Quantitative data gathering and analysis, including workforce questionnaires and online surveys
+- Quantitative data – including workforce questionnaires and online surveys

-- Qualitative data gathering and analysis, including interviews, focus groups and Open Space facilitated workshops
+- Qualitative data – including interviews, focus groups and facilitated workshops

 - Preparation of research case studies (from your industry and elsewhere)

-- Report-writing and presentation to steering groups, senior leaders and other key parties.
+- Report-writing and presentation to steering groups and senior leaders

 Check out our range of posts, resources and thought leadership.